-The Center for Health Care Ethics offers summer intensive courses at Saint Louis University's campus in Madrid, Spain, and at Maynooth University's campus in Ireland.
+The Center for Health Care Ethics offers summer intensive courses at Saint Louis University's campus in Madrid, Spain.

 The Center for Health Care Ethics is pleased to offer a three-week summer intensive course for the summer of 2024.